hongmiao-wu/oauth2-login/README.md

-# 🚀 Secure OAuth2 Login Demo with Spring Boot 3.3.5, Java 17, and OAuth2
+# 🚀 Secure Auth Demo with Spring Boot 3.3.5, Java 17, and OAuth2

+This project is a RESTful API built to practice and demonstrate skills in Java and the Spring Framework.
+It focuses on implementing authentication, authorization, and user management features with a secure and structured approach.

 ### ⚠️ **Note**: This app is **still a work in progress** and is being built step by step.
 The features listed below are part of the roadmap for future development.